Growing a perfect lawn is never easy, but it is possible as long as you choose the right type of grass and understand its maintenance requirements.

 There are three options for when to plant your seed: fall, winter, and spring.

 The most common time for seeding grass throughout Ohio is mid-August through early October.
 If it’s a particularly hot year, don’t jump the gun.
 Keeping the seeds moist while they get established is difficult when it’s too warm out.

 Cool-season grasses grow best from 60-75 degrees Fahrenheit.
 The advantage of sowing around September instead of spring is that the seeds germinate and become established more rapidly with warm days and cool nights.
 If spring seeds don’t reach maturity quickly enough, they will die when the summer heat arrives.

-Many county extension offices and the USDA recommend dormant seeding instead of planting during the spring or fall.
+Many county extension offices recommend dormant seeding instead of planting during the spring or fall.
 With dormant seeding, you can plant cool-season grasses in December through mid-March, even when there is snow on the ground.
 The seeds will remain dormant until the soil temperature rises over 50 degrees Fahrenheit in the spring.

 Mimicking nature by allowing the seeds to freeze and thaw (stratification) is good for the seeds, improving germination.
 For more detailed instructions, check out this guide to dormant seeding grass.